pythonhealthdatascience/stars_reproduction_template/README.md

 ## Protocol

-The protocol for this work is summarised in the diagram below and archived on Zenodo: **Link to Zenodo once published**.
+The protocol for this work is summarised in the diagram below and archived on Zenodo:

+> Heather, A., Monks, T., Harper, A., Mustafee, N., & Mayne, A. (2024).
+Protocol for assessing the computational reproducibility of discrete-event simulation models on STARS.
+Zenodo. <https://doi.org/10.5281/zenodo.12179846>.

 ![Workflow](./quarto_site/stars_wp1_workflow.png)